phoebe-leong/JankClient-Desktop/README.md

 Please follow [semantic versioning conventions](https://semver.org/).

 > **Jank Client Desktop is currently only tested on MacOS.**
-> **If you would like to test on different machines (e.g., Linux, Windows, FreeBSD, TempleOS, whatever...), please make an issue.**
+> **If you would like to help test new code on different machines (e.g., Linux, Windows, FreeBSD, TempleOS, whatever...), please make an issue.**

 ## Building locally
 ### Installing Dependencies